State of Hawaii and Federal Incentives

 1) Business Energy Investment Tax Credit (ITC)

-Summary: The federal Business Energy Investment Tax Credit (ITC) has been amended a number of times, most recently in December 2015.
+Summary: The federal Business Energy Investment Tax Credit (ITC) has been amended a number of times.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2020, signed in December 2020, extended this tax credit for certain technologies.
 The table below shows the value of the investment tax credit for each technology by year.
 The expiration date for solar technologies and wind is based on when construction begins.
 For all other technologies, the expiration date is based on when the system is placed in service (fully installed and being used for its intended purpose).